 The Green Design Lab™ is an in-depth curriculum and program focused on greening New York City schools.
 The Green Design Lab™ curriculum looks at the school building as both a laboratory for learning and a tool for environmental change.
-Using a creative approach to problem solving, 4th-12th grade students participate in activities that incorporate science, technology, engineering and math (STEM) to explore and then implement what they have learned by saving energy and creating school-wide sustainability projects.

 WHAT TAKES PLACE IN A GREEN DESIGN LAB™ CLASS?

 During Green Design Lab™ programs, Solar One educators work with school staff on-site to deliver the curriculum in class, support school-wide sustainability projects, and engage with the entire school community to reduce energy use.

 Green Design Lab™ schools compete in an exciting Energy Challenge.
 Participating schools measure their electricity use during the Green Design Lab™ as compared to previous years.
 Prizes are awarded to the schools with the highest reduction of electricity use.
 The Energy Challenge is a fun and dynamic way for schools to put into practice the lessons of the Green Design Lab™ and show the entire school community how sustainability lessons apply to daily life.

 Schools in the Green Design Lab™ have seen significant energy reduction from actions as simple as campaigns to turn out the lights in empty classrooms.
 Other schools have changed lighting systems or cleaning products and made other large investments.
 Green Design Lab™ schools are expected to reduce electricity usage by an average of 5% to 10%.